d-gangz/meme-generator/prompts/new-schema-table.md

 };
 ```

-- This is an example of how to create a new table in the database.
+- This is an example of how to create a new schema in the database.

 ```typescript
 import { pgEnum, pgTable, text, timestamp } from "drizzle-orm/pg-core";